ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 `python encryption/encryption.py -d --KEY_FILE "conf/key_file" --OBJECTIVES "/path/to/file/name" --DESTINATION "/path/where/the/resulting/will/be" --HOME_FOLDER "/path/to/nc-backup-py"`

--d: is to say we are decrypting.
+`-d`: is to say we are decrypting.
---KEY_FILE "conf/key_file": is to indicate the path to the keyfile to used for decryption.
+`--KEY_FILE "conf/key_file"`: is to indicate the path to the keyfile to used for decryption.
---OBJECTIVES "/path/to/file(s)": It's to say where are the encrypted files to be decrypted. if the download is more than one file they need to have names that start with the same partern; the software asumes you mean wild card (*) at the end.
+`--OBJECTIVES "/path/to/file(s)"`: It's to say where are the encrypted files to be decrypted. if the download is more than one file they need to have names that start with the same partern; the software asumes you mean wild card (*) at the end.
 In other words, the names should be like something like this filename.tar.gz.crypt.000, filename.tar.gz.crypt.001, filename.tar.gz.crypt.00N, so in this case yout path should contanin the common part's of the name "filename.tar.gz.crypt.00".
---DESTINATION "path/and/name/of/tar.gz/file": this is the name and path that you want the resulting file to have after decryption
+`--DESTINATION "path/and/name/of/tar.gz/file"`: this is the name and path that you want the resulting file to have after decryption
---HOME_FOLDER "/path/to/source/code/nc-backup-py": this is for the encryption script to know where the whole backups software is installed.
+`--HOME_FOLDER "/path/to/source/code/nc-backup-py"`: this is for the encryption script to know where the whole backups software is installed.

 Example for a single file:

 `python /var/lib/nc-backup-py/encryption/encryption.py -d --KEY_FILE "/etc/nc-backup-py/key_file" --OBJECTIVES "/opt/backup/20160705_042923.tar.gz.crypt.000" --DESTINATION "/opt/backup/20160705_042923.tar.gz" --HOME_FOLDER "/var/lib/nc-backup-py"`

 Example for multiple files:

 `python /vagrant/nc-backup-py/encryption/encryption.py -d --KEY_FILE "/vagrant/nc-backup-py/conf/key_file" --OBJECTIVES "/opt/backup/20160607_161750.tar.gz.crypt.00" --DESTINATION "/opt/backup/20160607_161750.tar.gz" --HOME_FOLDER "/vagrant/nc-backup-py"`

 Notice: The only difference to decrypt one or more than one file is in the name of --OBJECTIVES.
 The first example show the whole path and the second example shows only the path with the part of the name that is common.